Sheena (film)

 Sheena, also known as Sheena: Queen of the Jungle, is a 1984 superhero film based on a comic-book character that first appeared in the late 1930s, Sheena, Queen of the Jungle.

 A hybrid of action-adventure, superhero film and soap opera–style drama, Sheena was shot on location in Kenya.
-It tells the tale of a heroine raised in the fictional African country of Tigora by the fictional Zambouli tribe.
+It tells the tale of Sheena, a heroine raised in the fictional African country of Tigora by the fictional Zambouli tribe.

-The film starred Tanya Roberts, Ted Wass, and Trevor Thomas.
+The film starred Tanya Roberts, Ted Wass and Trevor Thomas.
 It was directed by John Guillermin and written by Lorenzo Semple Jr., who had previously collaborated on the 1976 remake of King Kong.

 Released by Columbia Pictures on 17 August 1984, Sheena bombed in theaters and was nominated for five Golden Raspberry Awards including Worst Picture, Worst Actress (Tanya Roberts), Worst Director, Worst Screenplay, and Worst Musical Score, but it did find some cult success on home video and DVD.
 Since then, it has been considered a cult film.

 Plot

-While investigating rumors of a mystical "healing earth" whose powers are said to flow forth from the sacred Gudjara Mountain, geologists Philip and Betsy Ames (Michael Shannon and Nancy Paul) are killed in a cave-in, leaving their young daughter, Janet an orphan.
-Janet is adopted by Shaman, a woman of the native Zambouli tribe (Princess Elizabeth of Toro), and because of a prophecy about the cave-in ("when the sacred mountain cries out"), she is viewed as a child of the gods and renamed Sheena, "Queen of the Jungle".
+While investigating rumors of a mystical "healing earth" whose powers are said to flow forth from the sacred Gudjara Mountain, geologists Philip and Betsy Ames are killed in a cave-in, leaving their young daughter, Janet, an orphan.
+Janet is adopted by Shaman, a woman of the native Zambouli tribe, and because of a prophecy about the cave-in ("when the sacred mountain cries out"), she is viewed as a child of the gods and renamed Sheena, "Queen of the Jungle".

-As Sheena (Tanya Roberts) grows up, she learns much from Shaman about the lore of the jungle and the ways of all its creatures.
+As Sheena grows up, she learns much from Shaman about the lore of the jungle and the ways of all its creatures.
 She is even entrusted with the secret of telepathic communication with the animals.
-Outsiders rarely disturb their territory, since that part of Tigora is under the special protection of king Jabalani (Clifton Jones).
+Outsiders rarely disturb their territory, since that part of Tigora is under the special protection of King Jabalani.

-Trouble is brewing in Tigora, although; the king's ex-football champion younger brother, prince Otwani (Trevor Thomas) is conspiring with his brother's fiancée, Countess Zanda (France Zobda) to have Jabalani assassinated so they can exploit the titanium-rich Zambouli land (this may or may not have something to do with the healing properties of the soil, but this is never explained).

-Experiencing a vision foretelling the death of the king, Shaman hastens to Tigora's capital of Azan to try to warn him, but is arrested by corrupt police officers working for Zanda.
+Trouble is brewing in Tigora.
+King Jabalani's ex-football champion younger brother, Prince Otwani is conspiring with his brother's fiancée, Countess Zanda to have Jabalani assassinated so they can exploit the titanium-rich Zambouli land.
+Experiencing a vision foretelling Jabalani's death, Shaman hastens to Tigora's capital of Azan to try to warn him, but is arrested by corrupt police officers working for Zanda.